syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 The event handler receives an argument of type EventArgs.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 private void editControl1_LanguageChanged(object sender, EventArgs e)

 {

    Console.WriteLine(" LanguageChanged event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 Private Sub editControl1_LanguageChanged(ByVal sender As Object, ByVal e As EventArgs)

    Console.WriteLine(" LanguageChanged event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## MenuFill Event

 This event is discussed in the Customizable Context Menu topic.

 ## Operation Events

 This section discusses the below given operation events.

 ### OperationStarted Event

-This event occurs when an operation starts.
+This event occurs when an operation starts like while collapsing and expanding block of code.

 The event handler receives an argument of type ILongOperation.
 The following ILongOperation members provide information, specific to this event.

 <table>
 <tr>